ggcarvalho/IN1076_Capstone/README.md

 ## Using the program

-To use this program run:
+To use the main application run:

     python proc_image.py <path to image> <process name> <save>